 The Cuisinart ICE-100 is more or less the same price [Amazon] as the Whynter ICM-15LS, so I would say it comes down to what type of ice cream you prefer and your confidence in the Whynter brand and the Foshan Nordika manufacturing quality.

 The Whynter ICM-15LS [Amazon] has a lot of positive online reviews.
 And it is a good ice cream maker.

 However, the reality is: it's just another Foshan Nordika manufactured ice cream maker.
 And all the Foshan Nordika ice cream makers seem to have the same technical specifications and build quality.

 This is reflected in the cost prices from Foshan Nordika: they all cost more or less the same, varying between $94 and $120.
 And the price variations seem to have more to do with the differences in the control panels than anything else.

-So, bearing in mind that there are other Foshan Nordika ice cream makers like the Knox Gear, that are significantly cheaper than the Whynter ICM-15LS and in my tests at least, performed better than the Whynter ICM-15LS, it's difficult to recommend the Whynter ICM-15LS without reservation.
+So, bearing in mind that there are other Foshan Nordika ice cream makers like the Knox Gear, that are usually significantly cheaper [Amazon] than the Whynter ICM-15LS and in my tests at least, performed better than the Whynter ICM-15LS, it's difficult to recommend the Whynter ICM-15LS without reservation.

 But unless you specifically prefer the high levels of overrun you get from the Whynter ICM-15LS, I'd recommend that you go for a cheaper Foshan Nordika machine like the Knox Gear [Amazon].